GSAPP-CDP/Smorgasbord/src/content/modules/16-intro-webmapping/163-storytelling.md

 To start, we will edit our `index.html` to include the correct setup for mapbox, and set up our map in a `config.js` instead of the `map.js` we were using earlier.
 We will be taking this code from the official [Mapbox Storytelling repo](https://github.com/mapbox/storytelling).

-It is important to note that if some of this is confusing, **that is fine.** using something copy pasted from the internet without fully understanding what it does is totally par for the course, especially when it comes to niche javascript libraries.
+It is important to note that if some of this is confusing, **that is fine.** using something copy pasted from the internet without fully understanding what it does is totally par for the course.
+I do recommending reviewing the code once you have it working to get a sense of how everything comes together however; that will make swapping out the template content for your content much more straightforward.

 #### Editing index.html